lingdocs/pashto-dictionary/README.md

 #### Account Server

 Deployed through a self-hosted actions runner.
+It runs on an Ubuntu 20.04 machine and it requries `node` and `redis`.

 The runner is launched by this line in a crontab